fanxyuyu/DoyleBot/README.md

 ## The project
-This is just a simple discord bot that uses the [Discord PY](https://discordpy.readthedocs.io/en/stable/) API

-It's currently deployed on [Heroku](heroku.com)
+This is just a simple discord bot that uses the [Discord PY](https://discordpy.readthedocs.io/en/stable/) API and it's currently deployed on [Heroku](heroku.com)

  - **bot prefix: !**

 ## Commands: